Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Final Thoughts

 Both of these coffee grinders provide excellent value for money for any coffee lover.
 They cover everything from coarse to finer adjustments.
-Think about if ease of use is your main priority and how important design is for you.
+However, I have to give advantage to Baratza Encore due to the ease of adjustments.
+Plus, the 54 mm catch cup that fits Breville is a really nice plus too.

 If you want to learn more, check out our Fellow Opus in-depth review.
 Or, if you want a more premium all-in-one grinder, read our Baratza Sette 270 270wi review.